TiegoMakaleng/Android-Topics-ScrollView/README.md

+# ScrollView

-## This basic app demonstrates the usage of a ScrollView.
+This basic app demonstrates the usage of a ScrollView.
 -----------------------------------------------------------

 ### Screenshots